TaraTritt/dapp-starter/README.md

 * [Metamask](https://chrome.google.com/webstore/search/metamask)
   * After installing, create an account and save the mnemonic phrase for later
-  * Make sure you select the Rinkeby Test Networkfrom the top left corner of the extension - by default the Main Ethereum Network will be selected
+  * Make sure you select the Rinkeby Test Network from the top left corner of the extension - by default the Main Ethereum Network will be selected

 Navigate to and follow the directions below for the following: